makerdao/auction-keeper/tests/TESTING.md

 * Optionally, to avoid being prompted, set `ETH_PASSWORD` to the password for your private key.

 ## Testing flip auctions
+The general test workflow is:
+1. Procure some collateral in a vault owner account
+2. Procure same Dai in a keeper account
+3. Create "risky" vaults as close as possible to the liquidation ratio
+4. Run `auction-keeper` configured to bite and bid
+5. Periodically `drip` the `jug` to apply stability fees, causing the keeper to `bite`

+### Creating a single risky vault
+This can be done without `mcd-cli`, omitting most dependencies enumerated above.
+`manual_test_create_unsafe_vault.py` creates one native urn for a particular account.

+### Creating multiple risky vaults
 From the root directory of this repository, with your virtual env sourced:
 1. Set up your python path with `export PYTHONPATH=$PYTHONPATH:./lib/pymaker:./lib/pygasprice-client`.
 2. Run `mcd -C kovan --ilk=ETH-A poke` (replacing `ETH-A` with the desired collateral type) to poke the spot price.